 These are the best cultural shows in Papua New Guinea and the great thing is that anyone can actually be part of them!
 Book a ticket to one of the following to collect unforgettable memories:

 This is the most vibrant and the most spectacular festival in Papua New Guinea, featuring over 1000 participants adorned with amazing tribal regalia from more than 100 different ethnic groups.
-The September celebration is the oldest festival of Papua, held in the Highlands` town of Goroka to honour a big day in the country`s history – the Papuan Independence on the 16th of September 1975.
+The September celebration is the oldest festival of Papua, held in the hilly town of Goroka to honour a big day in the country`s history – the Papuan Independence on the 16th of September 1975.

 Goroka Festival is the ultimate feast for one`s eyes and it will cost the visitors around $30 USD.

 Mt Hagen Show is an August cultural event and it is Papua`s second most important celebration.
 More than 50 distinct tribes gather up in one of the largest cities of Papua New Guinea, Mt Hagen, to present their amazing handmade colourful outfits while dancing and singing together in the rhythm of drums to celebrate their cultural heritage.
-Mt Hagen carnival is an opulence on a big scale and it made it to be well-visited not just by the indigenous but also the Western people.
+Mt Hagen carnival is an opulence on a big scale and it made it be well-visited not just by the indigenous but also the Western people.

-NOTE that this spellbinding show of Mt Hagen is not the cheapest ($ 100 USD/2 day pass) but it is something to see once-in-a-life-time and it is definitely worth the money.
+NOTE that this spellbinding show of Mt Hagen is not the cheapest ($ 100 USD/2 day pass) but it is something to see once-in-a-lifetime and it is definitely worth the money.

-Ambuti is also called a crocodile festival and already its name arouses interest.
+Ambuti is also called a ‘Crocodile Festival’ and already its name arouses interest.
 It takes place on the banks of the mystic Sepik River every August.
 The festival lasts for four days paying tribute to the crocodile – the sacred animal of the region, including spirited dancing and wild scary costumes.